scubbo/blog-content/blog/content/posts/weeknotes-the-first.md

 [^untrustworthy]: I particularly appreciated the recognition that "_a lot of better informed people have sworn off LLMs entirely because they can’t see how anyone could benefit from a tool with so many flaws.
 The key skill in getting the most out of LLMs is learning to work with tech that is both inherently unreliable and incredibly powerful at the same time.
 This is a decidedly non-obvious skill to acquire!_"
 [^writing-to-think]: in fact that would entirely defeat the purpose of "_writing in order to figure out what you think_".
 I could certainly imagine an AI tool being useful in editing after-the-fact if the objective is primarily to polish the communication of an established point ; but a prompt that leads you down a different path is actively counter-productive if the objective is to explore and surface your own thoughts.
 [^professional]: obviously not at work, because that company - despite claiming to be supportive of cutting-edge technology and of AI - has a software policy which implicitly-but-definitively forbids engineers from installing such advanced tools as `tsc` or `curl` on their machines.
 Lawyers, man...
+[^gitea-actioned]: if you can see this footnote, this diff was published via Gitea Actions! :)